IlyaChakun/panteon-trans/README.md

 The project is represented by the transport exchange.

-# Development stages

-  * Develop Spring cloud infrastracture (Discovery service, Api gateway service, Config service, Authentification service)
-  * Develop Docker infrastracture (docker-compose and etc)
-  * Create CI\CD based on AWS Pipelines
-  * Deploy project to AWS

-# Auth service
-  * User registration
-      * Email confirmation (send link with token to email)

-1. добавить интеранлизацию\локализацию
-2. сделать коммон модуль
-3. хатеос

-# how to run with docker?
+# How to run with docker?

-docker-compose --env-file ./.env up
+docker-compose --env-file config-files/.env up